lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 Healpix.saveToFITS(mapfile, "destriped_map.fits", typechar = "D")
 ```

-To run this script you can do:
+To run this script you can use the following command:

 ```
 julia simplecase.jl
 ```